scheduleonce/once-ui/projects/ui/src/lib/oui/select/README.md

 To add options to the select, add <oui-option> elements to the `<oui-select>`.
 Each `<oui-option>` has a value property that can be used to set the value that will be selected if the user chooses this option.
 The content of the `<oui-option>` is what will be shown to the user.

-Once-ui also supports use of the native `<select>` element inside of `<oui-form-field>`.
-The native control has several performance, accessibility, and usability advantages.
-See the documentation for form-field for more information.

-To use a native select inside`<oui-form-field>`, add the ouiNativeControl attribute to the `<select>` element.

 ### Basic select

 [Oui Basic Select](https://stackblitz.com/edit/oui-select-basic-example)